JhaAkansha/JhaAkansha.github.io/content/page/about/index.md

 ---
 title: About
-description: A student at Cummins College o Engineering, Pune
+description: A student at Cummins College of Engineering, Pune
 date: '2022-07-11'
 aliases:
   - about-us